-Ground Works – Midwest (GWM) is committed to providing innovative education resources to elementary and middle school teaching garden programs that inspire students, teachers, and communities.
-Headquartered in Sioux Falls, SD, the non profit, GWM, provides innovative resources and technical support to elementary and middle school teaching garden programs within east central South Dakota, SW Minnesota, and NW Iowa.
-With the goal of 20 teaching gardens by 2020, the GWM school teaching garden network inspires learners:
+Ground Works is committed to providing innovative education resources to elementary and middle school teaching garden programs that inspire students, teachers, and communities.
+Headquartered in Sioux Falls, SD, the non-profit, Ground Works, provides innovative resources and technical support to elementary and middle school teaching garden programs in South Dakota.
+With the goal of 20 teaching gardens by 2021, the Ground Works school teaching garden network inspires learners:

-GWM is an independent network of teaching gardens.
-There is no affiliation with another program regionally or nationally.
-The network extends in 125 miles from Sioux Falls, SD to SW Minnesota & NW Iowa, thus lending the Midwest element to Ground Works.
+Ground Works is an independent network of teaching gardens.
+The network extends 125 miles from Sioux Falls, SD to SW Minnesota & NW Iowa, thus lending a Midwest element to Ground Works.

-GWM works with only raised garden beds for many reasons.
-These beds measure 4'*10'*24", are ADA compliant, better controls weeds and planting, are aesthetically pleasing, and ensure ease of access for both students and teachers.
-GWM partners with its own "garden engineer" who is a trained Master Gardener to develop the best building plans and materials.
+Ground Works uses raised garden beds which measure 4'x10'x24", are ADA compliant, aesthetically pleasing, and ensure ease of access for both students and teachers.
+Ground Works partners with its own "garden engineers" who are trained Master Gardeners to develop the best building plans and materials.

-YES camps exist to inspire a new way of thinking about healthy eating and the world we live in.
+YES! camps exist to inspire a new way of thinking about healthy eating and the world we live in.
 Exposure to growing plants and agricultural awareness impacts the consumption of healthy foods.
-Hands on learning can change current and future behaviors and attitudes towards food, health, and agriculture.
-YES camp programming was designed to combine the important ideas used in both Teaching Gardens and South Dakota Agriculture in the Classroom.
-This 4 Module day camp setting feeds into lessons already being taught in schools through science, math, art, health, and wellness.
+Hands-on-learning can change current and future behaviors and attitudes towards food, health, and agriculture.
+YES! camp programming was designed to combine the important ideas used in both Teaching Gardens and South Dakota Agriculture in the Classroom.
+This 4-Module day camp setting supports lessons already being taught in schools through science, math, art, health, and wellness.

 South Dakota Agriculture in the Classroom: